 I can't wait for the normal six week processing time for my application.
 Can I request expedited processing?

-Yes, the Leesburg office is happy to help you with this matter.
+Yes, my Clermont office is happy to help you with this matter.
 This process usually requires two weeks.

 For more information on expediting processing, visit the Expedited Service Page at the U.S. Consular Affairs Web Site.

-If you would like my help with passport issue, please print out the Authorization Form and email or fax it to 352-241-9220.
+If you would like my help with passport issue, please complete this Digital Authorization Form.

 Where can I apply for a passport?